Ancient Greek accent

 The Ancient Greek accent was a melodic or pitch accent.

 In Ancient Greek, one of the final three syllables of each word carries an accent.
 Each syllable contains a vowel with one or two vocalic morae, and one mora in a word is accented; the accented mora is pronounced at a higher pitch than other morae.

 The accent cannot come more than three syllables from the end of the word.
 If the last syllable of a word has a long vowel, or is closed by two consonants, the accent usually cannot come on the antepenultimate syllable; but within those restrictions it is free.

 In nouns the accent is largely unpredictable.
 Mostly the accent either comes as close to the beginning of the word as the rules allow, for example, πόλεμος 'war' (such words are said to have recessive accent), or it is placed on the last mora of the word, as in ποταμός 'river' (such words are called oxytone).
 But in a few words, such as παρθένος 'maiden', the accent comes between these two extremes.

 In verbs the accent is generally predictable and has a grammatical rather than a lexical function, that is, it differentiates different parts of the verb rather than distinguishing one verb from another.
 Finite parts of the verb usually have recessive accent, but in some tenses participles, infinitives, and imperatives are non-recessive.

 In the classical period (5th–4th century BC) word accents were not indicated in writing, but from the 2nd century BC onwards various diacritic marks were invented, including an acute, circumflex, and grave accent, which indicated a high pitch, a falling pitch, and a low or semi-low pitch respectively.
 The written accents were used only sporadically at first, and did not come into common use until after 600 AD.

 The fragments of ancient Greek music that survive, especially the two hymns inscribed on a stone in Delphi in the 2nd century BC, appear to follow the accents of the words very closely, and can be used to provide evidence for how the accent was pronounced.

 Sometime between the 2nd and 4th centuries AD the distinction between acute, grave, and circumflex disappeared and all three accents came to be pronounced as a stress accent, generally heard on the same syllable as the pitch accent in ancient Greek.

 Types of accent

 The ancient Greek grammarians indicated the word-accent with three diacritic signs: the acute (ά), the circumflex (ᾶ), and the grave (ὰ).

+Acute

 The acute was the most commonly used of these; it could be found on any of the last three syllables of a word.
 Some examples are: